deepchecks/deepchecks/docs/source/user-guide/tabular/custom_check_templates.rst

 Custom Check Templates
 ======================

-We provide a template for each check type in order to help you bootstrap faster new custom checks.
+We provide a template for each check type in order to help you bootstrap new custom checks faster.
 For more detailed info about the inner workings of a custom check see the :doc:`guide </user-guide/tabular/tutorials/plot_add_a_custom_check>`